xavier268/chinrem/README.md

 ## Chinese remainder arithmetic (massively parallele computation for very large numbers)

-This librairy allows to perfom arithmetic by internally encoding positive numbers using their remainers, modulo primes.
+This librairy does arithmetic by internally encoding positive numbers using their remainers, modulo a set of primes.

 The theorem of the chinese remainder states that : _a number is uniquely defined by its remainders modulo different primes, modulo the product of all the primes used._